Fort McCoy’s Equipment Park features several items from Korean War-era

 |0

-This work, Fort McCoy’s Equipment Park features several items from Korean War-era [Image 12 of 12], by Claudia Neve, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy’s Equipment Park features several items from Korean War-era, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT